Attacks on Saudi oil facilities - what will it mean for consumers?

 HOW DOES THE PRICE OF OIL FACTOR INTO THE DIESEL AND GASOLINE PRICE?

-Crude oil is used for refining into various products, including gasoline and diesel.
-Those products see their prices fluctuate depending on availability of supply, local taxes, additives like ethanol.
+Crude oil is refined into fuel including gasoline and diesel.
+When crude prices rise, the cost of fuel rises with it.
+Other factors are also important in the retail price, such as local taxes and fuel standard regulations.
 Crude, however, is the biggest factor.

 "Crude accounts for 50% of the (U.S.) retail price, so as crude goes up, so does the retail," said American Automobile Association spokeswoman Jeanette Casselano.